 Do guys understand that we don’t like to be seen in a swimsuit on a first date?
 That we prefer not to meet their dog right off the bat for fear of loving the dog more?
 That sweating and nausea are not attractive?
 And most importantly–despite how “laid back” we may be–that all we really want is to know that we are on a date?
 I doubt it. [via]Share This Infographic

 Getting a job right now can be difficult in America, especially for those people fresh out of school with little to no experience in their field.
 Even if you do have relevant experience and prerequisites, you likely won’t be the only one competing for the position.
 So, in many cases, the pressure is on.
 Sometimes you have to get creative and think outside the box for employment options, jobs that you may have never known existed or ones that you thought didn’t pay very well.
 For example, did you know that you can actually get a job that lets you travel around and test water slides?
 Who wouldn’t want to do that?

 Today’s infographic from Payscale gives us a look at various odd jobs, professions, and the sometimes surprising amount of money that can be made doing them.
 In addition to the previously mentioned water slide tester, you could potentially get a job as submarine cook for potentially $200,000 a year.
 Another potential job that can pay upwards of $80,000 a year is voice acting or voice over work, which sounds like an incredibly fun way to earn a living.

-For more helpful hints on scholarships and paying college tuition, have a look at the infographic below. [private student loans]Share This Infographic
+For more info on some pretty odd jobs have a look at the infographic below.
+[This infographic is Courtesy of http://www.graphs.net]Share This Infographic